stephenmudere/laeditor/README.md

 ### Bugs, improvements & Security Vulnerabilities

-If you discover a bug or security vulnerability within LaraAdmin, please send an e-mail to Ganesh Bhosale at ganesh@dwij.in.
+If you discover a bug or security vulnerability within LaraAdmin, please send an e-mail to Ganesh Bhosale at ganesh@steve.in.
 All requests will beaddressed promptly.

 ### Issues

-If you come across any issue/bug please [report them here](https://github.com/dwijitsolutions/laraadmin/issues).
+If you come across any issue/bug please [report them here](https://github.com/steveitsolutions/laraadmin/issues).

 ### License